 - Caffe Roma – Serving Italian pastries and espresso since 1891

 Are snacks/refreshments included in tour price?
-Although this is not a food tour, the cost of the food-related snack stops we make is included in our tour price.
-In addition, each participant will be offered a complimentary bottle of water during the walk.
+Although this is not a food tour, the cost of the snack/refreshment stops we make is included in our tour price, unless otherwise specified by your guide during the tour.
+In addition, each participant will be offered a complimentary bottle of water during the walk if it’s warm.
 If you have any dietary restrictions or specific food allergies, please contact us prior to booking.